ahmed91abbas/wiki-relations/README.md

 ```bash
 docker-compose up -d --build
 ```
+Now you can access the UI from you browser on <http://localhost:3000>.

 ## How does it work
 1. User submits a name that they wish to build the relation graph for